OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/bugzilla.md

 *   Only the comment added by user while adding attachment will be synchronized and not the system generated comment.

     <div align="center"><img src="../assets/Comment_attachment.png" alt="" width="1000"></div>
-* OpsHub Integration Manager supports synchronization of Comments, within which if you have provided the Comment mentions, Bug mentions or Hyperlink, then those details will be synchronized as 'plain text' to the target.
+* <code class="expression">space.vars.SITENAME</code> supports synchronization of Comments, within which if you have provided the Comment mentions, Bug mentions or Hyperlink, then those details will be synchronized as 'plain text' to the target.
 * When BugZilla is the **source** system:
   * For Bugzilla version **greater than 5.0**: Synchronization will always be 'History' based [except for Attachments].
   * For Bugzilla version **less than 5.0**: 'History' based synchronization and [Sync_Only_Current_State](../integrate/integration-configuration.md#sync-only-current-state) option are supported.
   * For 'Attachment' synchronization:
-    * OpsHub Integration Manager supports synchronization of Attachment.
+    * <code class="expression">space.vars.SITENAME</code> supports synchronization of Attachment.
 Bugzilla allows adding the Attachment details like File, Description, Obsoletes, Comments... out of which only File will be synchronized with the Attachment synchronization.
 Comments added within the Attachment details will be synchronized, if you have enabled the Comment synchronization.
     * If the Attachment filename contains '', the characters after '' will only be considered as filename.
       &#xNAN;_&#x45;xample: If you have uploaded an attachment with the name, `Testing Validation.txt` on a Bugzilla Bug, then it will sync to the target as `Validation.txt`._
   * For the 'Large Text Boxes' type of field, if the field content contains more than 255 characters, the user might see extra space in the content after approximately 255 characters post synchronization.